Wild Thailand Family Adventure

 Kui Buri closes for March & April

 Every family is different, and every trip should be too.
-If you want to change anything in this itinerary, let us know and we’ll design the perfect holiday for your family.
+If you want to change anything in this itinerary, let us know and we’ll design the perfect vacation for your family.

 City stays can be hard on families, with their dry history tours and cultural attractions.
 Not this time!
 Discover Bangkok’s illustrious heritage as you join a treasure hunt, searching for clues and completing missions that’ll have you exploring some of the city’s most interesting sites.
 Then, jump in a brightly painted longtail boat for a cruise into the city’s network of khlongs — or canals — where modern mansions and old-fashioned teakwood houses line the banks.
 Hop out to explore temples, orchid gardens and plantations of exotic fruit, and don’t forget to feed the holy catfish who call these waters home!

-Explore Bangkok’s different neighbourhoods on a treasure hunt through the city
+Explore Bangkok’s different neighborhoods on a treasure hunt through the city

 See a quieter side of the capital on a boat trip through Bangkok’s canals

 Escape the crowds at temples rarely visited by foreign tourists

 Trade the concrete jungle for the actual jungle as you venture south to Petchaburi.
 Here, you’ll be staying at a wildlife sanctuary whose mission is to rescue and rehabilitate animals that have been exploited for tourism purposes, kept illegally as pets, or captured for their value in traditional medicine.
 Spend the day getting acquainted with the hundreds of animals being looked after at the sanctuary, including gibbons, bears, lorises, wild cats, elephants and more, then spend the night surrounded by hoots and chirps in an ecolodge in the forest.
 If you’re lucky, you might even see an elephant passing by your bedroom window in the morning!